Climate Jargon

 Bitumen: Solid oil found in oil shale and tar sand

-Bituminous coal: Dense, black, soft coal with less carbon than anthracite
+Bituminous coal: Dense, black, medium-carbon coal

 Black carbon: Air pollution in the form of soot